ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.

-The client must send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).
+The client must send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality (see {{secure-comm-as}}).

 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
 However, other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.